stevek-ngdata/lilyproject/tools/archetype/archetype-mapreduce/src/main/resources/archetype-resources/README.txt

  - start the MapReduce job

+   - when hadoop conf/*-site.xml is properly configured:

+   /path/to/hadoop-2.0.0-mr1-cdh4.0.X/bin/hadoop jar target/my-lily-mrjob-1.0-SNAPSHOT-mapreduce-job.jar -z localhost

+   - when using launch-test-lily:

-   /path/to/hadoop-2.0.0-mr1-cdh4.0.X/bin/hadoop jar target/my-lily-mrjob-1.0-SNAPSHOT-mapreduce-job.jar com.mycompany.MyJob [jobtrackerhost]
+   /path/to/hadoop-2.0.0-mr1-cdh4.0.X/bin/hadoop jar target/my-lily-mrjob-1.0-SNAPSHOT-mapreduce-job.jar -jt localhost:9001 -fs localhost:8020 -z localhost

-   (this assumes JobTracker/Namenode/ZooKeeper is running on localhost, see MyJob code to adjust)
+   Note:
+    - the options -jt and -fs are generic hadoop options handled by ToolRunner
+    - when you don't configure hadoop, the MR job will also run, but it will run in the local (embedded) jobtracker, i.e. not distributed.
+    - it knows what class to run because we configured the main class in the jar manifest, see pom.xml

- - if the job has run correctly, you can run lily-scan-records to check the output produced by the reducer:
+ - if the job ran correctly, you can run lily-scan-records to check the output produced by the reducer:

    This will print out entries like the following: